Bsides-Cairo/Bsides-Cairo.github.io/_posts/2021-10-22-call-for-papers.markdown

 ---
 layout: post
-title:  "Call for Papers"
+title:  "Call for Papers is now open!"
 date:   2021-11-01 17:48:00
 isStaticPost: false
 ---
+Welcome to the CFP of the 2022 edition of Security BSides Cairo.
 BSides Cairo will be held 24-25th of June in the ancient city of Cairo.
-If you want to be part of this great event as a speaker you knocked at the correct door.
+The 2022 edition will held <u>virtually</u> due to COVID-19 status in Cairo, Egypt.

 #### Your hacker talk can be as one of the following formats:

--  light talk: **15 min**
--  Short talk: **30 min**
+-  Short talk: **20 min** + (5 to 10 min) for Q&As.
--  Long talk: **45 min**
+-  Long talk: **40 min** + (5 to 10 min) for Q&As.
+-  Technical Workshop: **90 minutes**.
--  Customized talk.
+-  Customized talk of your choice.

 <br>

 ##### Stage discussions:

 We loved the event format of BSides Zurich, where, after each talks session, speakers move to separate rooms where attendees who are interested in their talks can join them and engage in active discussions along with snacks and coffee.
 And this year we give all attendees chance to ask and engage with speakers as stage discussions at the same hall.
-**So, we have setted up some side-discussion tables where speakers and attendees can continue chatting about the talk’s topic in a more easy way.**
+**So, we have set up some side-discussion tables where speakers and attendees can continue chatting about the talk’s topic in a more easy way.**

+##### Your talk will NOT be picked IF:
+- It’s a sale pitch or review of a single product.
+- We cannot adequate assess your submission.

+Submissions will be reviewed by our CFP Review Board and will be chosen on a "number of votes" basis. <u>The talk and slides must be in English.</u>